 Attribute name Data type Cardinality Description callbackUri Uri 01 URI exposed by the client on which to receive notifications via HTTP.
 See note. requestTestNotification Boolean 01 Shall be set to TRUE in a request to create a subscription if the client intends to receive a test notification via HTTP on the callbackUri that it provides in the same subscription request.
 Default: FALSE. websockNotifConfig WebsockNoti fConfig 01 Provides details to negotiate and signal the use of a Websocket connection, as defined in clause 5.2.1.2.10-1 of ETSI TS 129 122 [26].
 The server may assign the same websocket URI to multiple subscriptions of the same client.
 See note.
-(Additional attributes of the subscription data structure) Config shall be provided in any subscription.
-If both are errative and return only that alternative in the response.
+(Additional attributes of the subscription data structure) NOTE: At least one of callbackUri and websocketNotifConfig shall be provided in any subscription.
+If both are provided, it is up to the server to choose an alternative and return only that alternative in the response.

-2) Test notification content
+2) Test notification content: